clamli/leetcode/README.md

-##Flag
+## Flag

 ***
-use a public repository to push myself to write code
+Use a public repository to push myself to write code.